Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 After all, there’s no point in using a web host if they can’t actually host your website!

 Considering the lackadaisical experience I’ve had with both companies in the past, I wasn’t exactly on the edge of my seat when I started looking at the numbers from the past twelve months.

 However, when I saw the data, I was pleasantly surprised!

 Bluehost shared or “Classic”, as it has become known around the web, has always suffered from notoriously unreliable uptimes.

-In fact, when we last reviewed their services back in 2016, their uptime of 99.89% came in well below the industry average of 99.94%.
+In fact, when we last reviewed their services back in 2016, their uptime of 99.89% was well below the industry average of 99.94%.

 With their new and improved servers, Bluehost Classic has averaged an uptime of more than 99.99% since the beginning of the year.